 A significant benefit of the Chapter 7 process is that you can discharge medical bills, credit card debt and most loans that do not have assets pledged as collateral to the lender.
 This is often the majority of an individual’s debt.

-Our Foreclosure Defense and Bankruptcy Attorneys serve the residents of Brevard County and Cocoa, Florida.
-We offer free initial consultations for Bankruptcy and Foreclosure Defense.
+Our Foreclosure Defense and Bankruptcy Attorneys serve the residents of Brevard County and Cape Canaveral, Florida.
+Our office offers free initial consultations for Bankruptcy and Foreclosure Defense.
 Call today to schedule your consultation or fill out the contact form below.

 We provide services throughout Brevard County and the Space Coast including Melbourne, Titusville, Palm Bay, Merritt Island, Cocoa, Cocoa Beach, Satellite Beach, Cape Canaveral, Indian Harbour Beach, Rockledge, Eau Gallie, Viera and West Melbourne.
 Contact our office today to set up a free consultation with a bankruptcy relief lawyer.